 Every home that has cats should also have a good scratching post.

-What do I mean by a a "good" scratching post
+What do I mean by a "good" scratching post?

 Make sure it is sturdy.
 The post should be able to support your cat's weight as he scratches against it.
 It should not move around when your cat leans against it to scratch.
 The post should stay in place and give your cat a good solid surface to scratch.